blmsl/terra-components/component-documentation/assets/developers-guide-en.md

  * the `.html` , `.scss` , and `.ts` file.
  * You can create an `.md` file to show text in the overview.
- * The correct convention to name a file is '`selector.component.example.extension`.
+ * The correct convention to name a file is '`selector.component.example.extension`'.
  * Example: `terra-button.component.example.ts`